President

 Susan Arzamendi

 Susan Arzamendi was born and raised in Newfoundland.
-Although college, marriage, and career took her to various Pennsylvania locations and to Vermont for 13 year, she loved returning home to visit her parents and read her mom’s copy of the GDHS publication, The Greene Hills of Home.
+Although college, marriage, and career took her to various Pennsylvania locations and to Vermont for 13 year, she loved returning home to visit her parents and read her mom’s copies of the Society’s quarterly journal, The Greene Hills of Home.
 Upon retiring seven years ago, Susan and her husband moved back to the area and found a further connection with home through GDHS.
 Susan serves as Chair of the Membership Committee and brings to that position her skills in marketing, public relations, and office management.
-She also serves as President of Greene-Dreher Alumni Association and Scholarship Fund.
+She also serves as President of Greene-Dreher Alumni Association and is the Society’s liaison with that organization.

 Ellen Drake